Quirky Q&A with Cathy Perkins: So About the Money

 For more Cathy Perkins K&T interviews:

 Congratulations to DARCY WOODS for winning the $25 Amazon gift card from Lark Brennan!
 And a special thanks to all of you who helped us celebrate Lark’s debut DANGEROUSLY YOURS last week.
 DANGEROUSLY YOURS debuts today!

-About Krista HallDebut novel BROKEN PLACES won the 2013 RWA Golden Heart ® Award
+About Krista HallAuthor of RWA Golden Heart ® Award for BROKEN PLACES

 Posted on December 1, 2015, in Author Interview, Krista Hall, Winners and tagged amateur sleuths, Cathy Perkins, Lark Brennan, new release, romantic mystery, So About the Money, Winner.
 Bookmark the permalink.
 9 Comments.